 Norm first became a BKA (below-knee amputee) five years ago when he lost his left leg to Type 2 diabetes.
 A few years after that, he lost his right leg to the same illness.
 However, Norm wasn’t easily defeated.
 He prided himself on never using crutches and worked very hard with his therapists.
 Norm says, “The best coach I had was my daughter, Lee Ann.”

-Norm was also inspired by other amputees when he attended one of the Fort Wayne Amputee Walking Schools.
+Norm was also inspired by other amputees when he attended one of SRT’s programs for amputees.
 “They really get you working,” Norm says.
 Some of the more challenging parts of Norm’s day include bending over and walking down the stairs.
-Norm stated that the Walking School exercises were very helpful with his daily tasks.
+Norm stated that these exercises were very helpful with his daily tasks.

 Those exercises will definitely come in handy, considering Norm is a proud father of four (Terry, Tammy, Lorrie and Lee Ann), a grandfather of five (Shannon, Nick, Megan, Chad and Zach), and a great-grandfather of one, Jarrix.